Frequently Asked Questions

 Which other hospitals do the residents rotate through?

-Residents rotate in EM at St. Bernardine’s in San Bernardino (on average 1 code and 1 STEMI per day) in their PGY-2 through PGY-4 years.
-Residents also do Peds EM at Loma Linda in their PGY-3 year.
-There is also an EMS rotation where we have the opportunity to go on EMS ride alongs with both ground EMS, county sheriffs department and Air EMS services.
-All other rotations are at Arrowhead.
+Residents rotate in EM at St. Bernardine Medical Center and Pomona Valley Hospital Medical Center in their PGY-2 and PGY-3 years.
+Residents also do Peds EM and PICU at Loma Linda University Medical Center in their PGY-3 year.
+There is also an EMS rotation where we have the opportunity to go on EMS ride along with both ground EMS, county sheriffs department and Air EMS services.
+All other rotations are at Arrowhead

 Is the entire first year of residency at Arrowhead?

 What other specialties do you have to rotate through during the entire residency?

-Residents rotate within Internal Medicine, MICU, OB, Ultrasound, Pediatrics, General Surgery, EMS (flight is available), SICU, Orthopaedics, Peds EM, NICU and subspecialty tracks throughout their 4 years.
+Residents rotate within Internal Medicine, General Surgery, OB, Orthopedics, Anesthesia, Community EM, Ped EM, EMS (flight is available), Ultrasound, MICU, SICU, PICU, and NICU throughout their 3 years.
 Each year the resident spends more time in the Emergency Department.